A beautiful lens flare adds magic to a photo, but sometimes the results can be inconsistent. Luckily, it’s easy to add a lens flare in Photoshop.

 How Do You Add a Lens Flare Effect in Photoshop?

 Even if you do your best to include lens flare manually but fail, what do you do?
-The secret is to add lens flare Photoshop.
+The secret is to add the Lens Flare effect Photoshop.
 We’ll show you all the steps below to achieve it.

 Step 1: Apply the Lens Flare Filter

-So, where is the lens flare in Photoshop?
+So, where is the Lens Flare effect in Photoshop?

 Open the photo and apply the lens flare filter.
 You can find it in the Filter menu.